moyix/fpsmt_gpu/post.md

   const Float<8, 24> jfs_ssa_3 = Float<8, 24>(jfs_ssa_0, jfs_ssa_1, jfs_ssa_2);
   const bool jfs_ssa_4 = x.ieeeEquals(jfs_ssa_3);
   if (jfs_ssa_4) {
     ++jfs_num_const_sat;
   }
   if (jfs_num_const_sat == 1) {
     // Fuzzing target
     return 1;
   } else {
     return 0;
   }
 }
-// End program
-int varsize = 4;
 ```

 Notice the `__device__` annotation next to `LLVMFuzzerTestOneInput`.
 That lets CUDA know that that function should be run on the GPU rather than the host.
 Each of our GPU threads will call the `LLVMFuzzerTestOneInput` function in a loop.

 ### Fuzzing

 Our approach to fuzzing the SMTs is relatively simple.
 We choose some random number generator to generate input, then throw it at the SMT formulas.
 There is no feedback or corpus system for potentially improving the quality of input.
 This is called “blind” fuzzing.

 We did not have an opportunity to test coverage guided fuzzing.
 We would expect that it would significantly reduce the throughput we currently achieve.
 Whether the increased efficiency of fuzzing outweighs the reduced throughput, we can’t say.
 This is to say nothing of the complexity of implementing such systems in a multi GPU setup.